 Play in the Great Outdoors

-Explore your location by adding these fun activities to your agenda!
+Explore your location by adding these fun activities to your fall camping agenda!
 Biking, hiking, and walking can create a sense of being one with nature and be enjoyable without the intense summer heat.
 Pack your RV up with your best-hiking boots, bikes, and all the other gear needed, so you will be able to try out the different trails!
 Geocaching is another great activity, especially for the kids!
 With the foliage shedding during this time, the treasures you can find within the leaves are endless!

 Not only can a campfire bring light to the campsite, but try out the flashlight games for the kids!
 There is a flashlight tag and sardine hide-and-seek, and you can make your scavenger hunt!
 The adults can give the kids or each group a list of certain things to find around the site and surrounding woods.